Triggers Operation

 is:pr is:open

-If the search query contains whitespaces you need to surround it with quotation marks.
+Note: If the search query contains whitespace, you need to surround it with quotation marks.
 Check the example below:

 Synchronize issues with a label bug fix